 Alveoli in cross-section

-The alveoli are organized into bunches, each bunch grouped is what’s called the alveolar sac.
+The alveoli are organized into bunches, and each bunch is grouped in the alveolar sac.

-The alveoli touch each other, like grapes in a tight bunch.
-The number of alveoli and alveolar sacs are what give your lungs a spongy consistency.
-Each alveolus (singular of alveoli) is about 0.2 millimeters in diameter (about 0.008 inches).
+The alveoli touch each other like grapes in a tight bunch.
+The number of alveoli and alveolar sacs is what gives your lungs a spongy consistency.
+Each alveolus (singular of alveoli) is about

 Each alveolus is cup-shaped with very thin walls.
 It’s surrounded by networks of blood vessels called capillaries that also have thin walls.

-The alveoli are just one cell in thickness, which allows the gas exchange of respiration to take place rapidly.
-The wall of an alveolus and the wall of a capillary are each about 0.00004 inches (0.0001 centimeters).
+The alveoli are just one cell in thickness, allowing the gas exchange of respiration to occur rapidly.

 About alveoli cells